miflydesign/MakarViewerIntegration/docs/ios.md

 Getting Started
 --------------
 **1. Get source**
-- Download Makar Viewer Framework and files [Download](https://makar-viewer-embed.s3-ap-northeast-1.amazonaws.com/MakarViewer_3_1_4_ios_1600873703.zip).
+- Download Makar Viewer Framework and files.
+[Download](https://makar-viewer-embed.s3-ap-northeast-1.amazonaws.com/MakarViewer_3_1_4_ios_1600911528.zip)
-- Clone or Download GitHub repo [MakarViewerIntegration](https://github.com/vml933/MakarViewerIntegration.git).
+- Clone or Download GitHub repo.
+[MakarViewerIntegration](https://github.com/vml933/MakarViewerIntegration.git)

 **2. Add UnityFramework.framework**
 With this step we add Makar Viewer in the form of a framework to NativeObjc.